essif-lab/framework/docs/terms/pattern-guardianship.md

 A guardianship type basically defines a set of duties and rights and a set of stakeholder roles that allow these duties and rights to be assigned to, or directed at.
 Note that one part of such rights and duties pertain to the realization of the objective(s) that the guardianship type was created for, while another part pertains to the management- and governance processes.

+Every guardianship type has one stakeholder role that is (also) referred to as its dependent (role).
+The other roles may be referred to as guardian roles.
+Different guardianship types may use different role(name)s to refer to their respective dependent roles.

-In our example of a 'Financial Guardianship', we could have stakeholder roles such as "Financial Administrator", "Judge" and "Party placed under administration", and associate rights and duties e.g. as follows:
+In our example of a 'Financial Guardianship', we could have stakeholder roles such as "Financial Administrator", "Judge" and "Party placed under administration" (which is the dependent role), and associate rights and duties e.g. as follows:
 1. "[Financial Administrator] must ensure that [Party placed under administration] has sufficient funds to pay for housing and food";
 2. "[Party placed under administration] may not enter into financial obligations";
 3. "[Financial Administrator] has a right to look into, and transfer money out of any bank account of [Party placed under administration]";